-The diverse terrain found in the Boundary Waters provides a perfect opportunity for hiking trips.
-Hundreds of miles of trails connect the dense balsam, birch and pine forests of the region.
-Whether hiking along the high, rocky cliffs overlooking Snowbank Lake, passing through the thick, cool stands of cedar along the Kekekabic Trail or past remnants of the logging era on the Old Pines Trail, a different challenge awaits campers around every bend.
+The diverse, rocky terrain found in the Boundary Waters provides a unique opportunity for backpacking trips.
+Hundreds of miles of trails connect the dense balsam, birch, and pine forests of our region.
+Whether hiking along the high, rocky cliffs overlooking Snowbank Lake, passing through the thick, cool stands of cedar along the Kekekabic Trail, or past remnants of the logging era on the Old Pines Trail, a different challenge awaits campers around every bend.

-Campers’ adventures are not limited to the Boundary Waters.
-Each year, dozens will journey to Lake Superior’s north shore to backpack along a part of the 200 mile-long Superior Hiking Trail.
-Still others take a ferry ride onto mighty Lake Superior to hike through Isle Royale National Park.
+Some campers also venture by foot beyond the Boundary Waters.
+Each year, several will journey to Lake Superior’s North Shore to backpack along a section of the 310-mile-long Superior Hiking Trail.
+Veteran campers over 14 may take a ferry ride onto mighty Lake Superior to hike across Isle Royale National Park for an additional fee.